Phase 1: July – September 2011

 - Installed and sampled six groundwater monitoring wells in the access roads along the eastern and western sides of the channel

-- Drilled 12 shallow soil borings within the channel bed and collected sediment and soil samples
+- Drilled 12 shallow soil borings within the channel bed and collected soil, sediment, and petroleum samples

-- Installed absorbent materials along channel levee sub-drain manholes near the area where petroleum sheen had been observed, on-going weekly inspection of replacement of absorbent material as necessary, and daily removal of petroleum product from the well that petroleum product was found (Well R‑MW-6).
+- Installed absorbent materials along channel levee sub-drain manholes near the area where petroleum sheen had been observed, conducted weekly inspections and replaced absorbent material as necessary, and removed petroleum daily from monitoring Well R‑MW-6, where liquid petroleum accumulates

-- Chemically analyzed soil, groundwater, petroleum compounds , and saturated absorbent material samples
+- Chemically analyzed sediment, soil, groundwater, petroleum, and saturated absorbent material samples

-Summary of Results: Petroleum seeping into the channel appears to be a refined oil product (an intermediate naphtha) from one or more pipeline sources.
+Summary of Results: Petroleum seeping into the channel appears to be a refined oil product (a cracked naphtha) from one or more pipeline sources.
 Specific pipeline source(s) are unknown.
 Results from the outdoor air assessment did not reveal a health risk from the odor of a sheen that was observed partially covering the channel.

 Phase 2: October 2011 – February 2012